Quick Beginners Guide To Valorant

-Each Agent comes with a main ability, an ultimate trick if you will, which gets charged up over time, however you can pick up orbs throughout the map to accelerate the charging of this ultimate.
+Each Agent comes with the main ability, an ultimate trick if you will, which gets charged up over time, however, you can pick up orbs throughout the map to accelerate the charging of this ultimate.

 If you are playing the role of the attacker, then you will have 1min 40 secs to coordinate an attack that involves planting a Spike or going full GOAT and just focus your strategy on eliminating all of the enemies.

 You will always start out with the default Classic sidearm and abilities, before you have had a chance to earn credits and make those valuable upgrades.

 If you’re running and you see an opponent, it also helps to stop moving before firing as it otherwise takes a while for your aim to settle.

-When moving, walking or running, always try to keep your crosshairs at head height as this just helps with often split-second timing to get a shot out at your opponent.
+When moving, walking, or running, always try to keep your crosshairs at head height as this just helps with often split-second timing to get a shot out at your opponent.

 If you want to move quickly then switching to your knife will allow you to move faster than running with a gun out.
 Although remember to switch back to your gun as soon as you hear or see an opponent.

-The difference between them is one gives you 25 extra health, and the other gives you 50 extra health, with both types of armour absorbing 70% of damage taken.
+The difference between them is one gives you 25 extra health, and the other gives you 50 extra health, with both types of armor absorbing 70% of damage taken.

 If you have any more points that we can add to help others pick up Valorant quicker then please get in touch and let us know?
 We would love to hear from you!